 Don't have a will?
-Well you actually do have a will if you're a Tennessee resident.
-It's encompassed in the Tennessee intestacy statute, and you may not like it.
-The statute directs how your property is distributed to loved ones in the event of your death.
-You need a prepared will if you desire to personally direct where your property goes after your departure.
+The Tennessee intestacy statutes direct how your property is distributed to family members in the event of your death.
+You need a will if you desire to direct where your property goes after your departure.

 A power of attorney is an instrument granting someone authority to act as agent or attorney-in-fact for the grantor.
 There are four main types of powers of attorney (1) Limited, (2) General, (3) Durable, and (4) Springing.
 A power of attorney can be an effective estate planning tool and critical in the event of a loved one's sudden incapacity.

 Administration of an Estate or Probating a Will can feel overwhelming during such an emotional time.
 An experienced attorney can make this less stressful by assisting you at each step throughout the process.
 Our office can also assist you with conservatorships, the creation of trusts, and estate planning.
 Additionally, if you have a dispute over a trust, a will, or other probate matters in Tennessee, we may be able to help you.

 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

 Copyright © 2017 Watridge & Tubbs Law Firm